fbold1/Boxy/README.md

-# Boxy
+Boxy
-A language made in python, hypoteticly capable of recounstructing the code in run time.
+A programming language made in Python, hypothetically capable of reconstructing its own code at runtime.

-# How does it work?
+How does it work?
-($ is used to add comments!)
+($ is used for comments!)
-Boxy uses @ to assign, and # to use blocks of code.
+Boxy uses @ to assign blocks and # to reference or use existing ones.

-**assign blocks**
+Assigning Blocks
+Example:
+@"New Class":$Body$.

+This creates a new Entity, assigning it a unique internal ID.
+Entities can later be accessed by their names.

+You can assign multiple names to the same entity like this:
-example: @"New Class":$Body$.
+@"New Class"@"Another Class":$Body$.
-this will add a new Entity, with an Entity ID assigned to it.
-This ID is used to find These Entites by their Names you can add multiple names to the same entity: @"New Class"@"Another Class":$Body$.

-**find/use blocks**
+Accessing or Using Blocks
+Example:
+#"New Class"/valid.

+This line returns a boolean value indicating whether the given name points to an existing Entity.

+Multiple names can also be checked at once:
-example: #"New Class"/valid.
+#"New Class"#"Another Class"/valid.
-this line will return a boolean, checking if this class is actually points at az Entity. you can add multiple names here as well: #"New Class"#"Another Class"/valid.

-**sintacs**

-after every command, a dot is required.
-This means, that creating a variable, function, calling them, reassigning, or answering should always end with dot.
-* means parameters. example:
+Syntax
+Every command must end with a dot (.).
+This applies to:

+variable creation

+function declaration

+function calls

+reassignment

+return statements

+Parameters are defined using * and wrapped in $...$.

+Example:

+ruby
+Másolás
+Szerkesztés
-new func CreateFunction*$here come all the paramters$ new b BoolParam.$paramters also ends with a dot$ :
+new func CreateFunction*$parameter list$ new b BoolParam.$ :
-$body$
-. $ function declaration also ends with dot$ if a command contains a body, the body should always start with a colon.

-**Branches**

-in order to create a branch, you will need to use this structure:
-?True: $if True==?$
-  !True: $ if ?==True -> True==True$
+$function body$
 .
-  !False:$if ?==False->True==False$
+The function body always starts with a colon (:)

+The declaration ends with a dot (.)

+Branches
+To create a branch, use the following structure:

+sql
+Másolás
+Szerkesztés
+?Condition:
+  !True: $if Condition == True$
   .
+  !False: $if Condition == False$
   .
-so branches work like switch!

-**Answer**

-Answer can be used as return.
+.
+This works like a switch statement.
+The ? holds the value to evaluate, and each ! is a possible case.

+Answering
+Use Answer to return a value from a block or function — similar to the return keyword in other languages.